cloudamqp/terraform-provider-cloudamqp/docs/resources/instance.md

 * `keep_associated_vpc` - (Optional) Keep associated VPC when deleting instance, default set to false.

 * `copy_settings` - (Optional) Copy settings from one CloudAMQP instance to a new.
-Consist of the block documented below.
+Consists of the block documented below.

 ___